XarkLabs/Xosera/BUILDING.md

 In the top directory of Xosera, there is a "driver" Makefile that has the following targets:

 * make all
-  * build everything (RTL, simulation, uitls and host_spi)
+  * build (almost) everything (RTL, simulation, uitls and host_spi)
 * make upduino
   * build Xosera for UPduino v3 (see rtl/upduino.mk for options)
 * make upd_prog
   * build Xosera and program UPduino v3 (see rtl/upduino.mk for options)
+* make upd_prog
+  * build Xosera and program UPduino v3 (see rtl/upduino.mk for options)
+* make xosera_vga
+  * build full Xosera firmware for rosco_m68k Xosera card for VGA PMOD (combined bitstreams)
+* make xosera_dvi
+  * build full Xosera firmware for rosco_m68k Xosera card DVI PMOD (combined bitstreams)
+* make xosera_vga_prog
+  * build and program full Xosera firmware for rosco_m68k Xosera card for VGA PMOD (combined bitstreams for 640x480 and 848x480)
+* make xosera_dvi_prog
+  * build and program full Xosera firmware for rosco_m68k Xosera card DVI PMOD (combined bitstreams for 640x480 and 848x480)
 * make icebreaker
-  * build Xosera for iCEBreaker (see rtl/icebreaker.mk for options)
+  * build Xosera for iCEBreaker FPGA (see rtl/icebreaker.mk for options)
 * make iceb_prog
   * build Xosera and program iCEBreaker (see rtl/icebreaker.mk for options)
 * make rtl
-  * build UPduino and iCEBreaker bitstream
+  * build both UPduino and iCEBreaker bitstreams
 * make sim
   *build Icarus Verilog and Verilalator simulation files
 * make isim